sdcondon/FlUnit/docs/extended-usage-guidance.md

 ## Patterns

-Here's a few patterns that may prove useful when using FlUnit.
+Here are a few patterns that may prove useful when using FlUnit.

 ### Test Cases as Records